 Automated assessments calculate density as either area (length x width) or volume (length x width x thickness) percent density.
 The assessed area or volume of dense tissue is divided by the area or volume of the entire breast and then multiplied by 100 to yield a percentage.
 This percentage is generally then correlated to one of the four BI-RADS categories: fatty, scattered fibroglandular density, heterogeneously dense, or extremely dense.
 We do not fully understand whether the absolute amount of dense tissue or the percent of dense tissue is more important, though an analysis of multiple methods [1, 2] found percent density more predictive of risk of developing breast cancer.
 Complexity of the texture [3, 4] of the breast tissue may be more important in predicting risk than the amount of dense tissue, though further study is needed.
 Artificial intelligence trained on mammograms can augment conventional risk assessment that includes breast density .

-Automatically provides consistent breast density calculations across all patient populations.
+Provides consistent breast density assessment and quantification across all patient populations.
 Removes the inter- and intra-radiologist subjectivity and variability of visual assessment of breast density.

 Software is costly and is not separately reimbursed by insurance carriers nor are radiologists required to use it.
-Automated breast density assessment may be affected by positioning of the breast during the mammogram.
+Automated breast density assessment may be affected by positioning of the breast during the mammogram and can produce erroneous readings in almost entirely fatty or extremely dense breasts.
 There are differences in software technology.
 Some approaches calculate the amount of fibroglandular tissue, some calculate percent area or percent volume that is dense, and some also consider the texture and variability (complexity) of density within the breast.
 Automated software typically provides one “average” measurement across the whole breast, or the maximum density value of the left or right breast.
 If one quadrant of the breast is particularly dense, this may prompt supplemental screening by the radiologist even though the software average density score across the entire breast may not be dense: any computerized measurement of density should be reviewed in the context of a particular woman’s mammograms.
 Visual density assessment and software approaches show similar performance in identifying risk of screen-detected and interval cancer [6, 7].
 Further investigations are needed on the utility of volumetric methods in screening settings, including their contribution to specific approaches tailored to a woman’s risk.